ethanabraham/Cybersecurity/README.md

-# Cybersecurity Simplified - Begin Your Cybersecurity Journey
+# Begin Your Cybersecurity Journey

 ## Malware analysis and Reverse Engineering.